BuildBoy12/CreativeToolbox/README.md

 - Messages appear when interacting with certain doors, and with bypass, also with prying gates
 - SCP-018 can make the warhead set off every time it bounces
 - SCP-096 can gain a custom amount of Hume Shield when each target looks at them or shoots at them
-- Custom announcement messages for Mobile Task Force / Chaos Insurgency respawn waves (With support for unit names and numbers, also scp's left (MTF only))
+- Custom announcement messages for Mobile Task Force / Chaos Insurgency respawn waves (With support for unit names and numbers, also scp's left (unit names & numbers for NTF only, scp's left for both NTF and CI)
 - Custom jamming and glitch chances for custom announcement messages
 - Random chance for Chaos Insurgency Announcment